oesteban/hcph-sops/docs/data-collection.md

   - [ ] if allowed to wear street clothes, remind participant to avoid clothing with metal or that would uncomfortable to lie in for the duration of the scan; otherwise
   - [x] remark the participant they will be given a gown and they will need to change before every session.
 - [x] If participant has indicated nervousness or history of claustrophobia, utilize mock scanner
+- [ ] Save the protocol by selecting all the sequences in the sequence list, click right to copy
+- [ ] Go in the dot Cockpit, paste the sequences and save.

 #### BEFORE DAY OF SCAN